WHO WE ARE

 Meet Our Team

 Our staff are well trained to mentor and guide in all aspects of camp life, from developing skills to engaging in conversations about life and faith.
-Allow us to introduce ourselves… We are here to serve you!
+We recognize that we live in a world where people have many different beliefs, perspectives and practices.
+We are committed to welcoming and treating all people with dignity and respect.

-Over the past 75 years we have welcomed thousands of campers to experience the beauty of creation and learn about God’s love for them at Manitoba Pioneer.
-We offer activities such as wilderness canoe tripping to world class fishing, sailing, and swimming at our camps for youth between the ages of 8 and 17.
-At Manitoba Pioneer Camp we are dedicated to furthering God’s purposes among our staff and campers.
-Our interactions are guided by a commitment to challenging campers with the reality of God and introduce them to a real relationship with Jesus Christ.
-We are practicing, teaching and modeling life that is led by the Scriptures and focused on serving one another as Jesus did.
+We offer activities such as wilderness canoe tripping, fishing, sailing, and swimming at our camps for youth between the ages of 5 and 17.
+At Pioneer Camp we are dedicated to furthering God’s purposes among our staff and campers.
+Our interactions are guided by a commitment to challenge campers with the reality of God and introduce them to a real relationship with Jesus Christ.
+We are practicing, teaching, and modeling life that is led by the scriptures and focused on serving one another as Jesus did.

 It all began with one student.